rstudio/r2d3/README.md

 within D3 scripts, including:

   - `data` — The R data converted to JavaScript.
-  - `svg` — The svg container for the visualization.
+  - `svg` — The svg container for the visualization
-  - `width` — The current width of the container.
+  - `width` — The current width of the container
-  - `height` — The current height of the container.
+  - `height` — The current height of the container
-  - `options` — Additional options provided by the user.
+  - `options` — Additional options provided by the user
-  - `theme` — The theme colors in use by the runtime.

 ## D3 Preview